 Kenyan Dawa cocktails were first introduced to me whilst sailing along the Kenyan coastline at sunset.
 They handed this concoction to me.
 Surprised, I discovered it’s known as Kenya’s ‘magic potion’ to cure all health ailments.
 Could this be true?
-I think so.
+I think so, too.

 Kenyan Magic Potion

 ‘Dawa’ means medicine in Swahili.
 I am not promoting the consumption of alcohol, but the ingredients used to create this drink make it a really healthy one.
-And not only is it a healthy drink, but it has been used by many communities to cure various ailments.
+Not only is it a healthy drink, but it has been used by many communities to cure various ailments.
 If you have a common cold people treat it with lemon, honey, and hot water.
-These are power ingredients when it comes to fighting sickness.
+These are powerful ingredients when it comes to fighting sickness.

 The Dawa recipe is based on a famous Brazilian drink that was introduced to Kenya.
 It is now one of the most widely consumed cocktails in Kenya and has spread throughout North and South Africa.

-The Kenyan Dawa is one of the most requested cocktails in most tourist destinations like the Carnivore, Tribe hotel and Fairmont Mara.
+Kenyan Dawa is one of the most requested cocktails in most tourist destinations like the Carnivore, Tribe hotel, and Fairmont Mara.
 It is also very famous in Tanzania and Zanzibar.
-Most mixologists add vodka, white rum or gin to make it more potent.
-Although, you prepare yourself a virgin cocktail if you’re not into drinking alcohol.
+Most mixologists add vodka, white rum, or gin to make it more potent.
+But prepare yourself a virgin cocktail if you’re not into drinking alcohol.

 Kenya’s Most Potent Medicine

-The Kenyan communities believe that the drink is the ultimate cure to all ailments.
+Kenyan communities believe the drink is the ultimate cure for all ailments.
 Sure, but is this really true?

 I wouldn’t say that it is because of the alcohol used in the drink, but more to do with the individual ingredients used to create it.
 These ingredients consist of: